hackclub/bunny/README.md

 If there's an error, the bot will reply to the user with it.
 Otherwise, it'll compose a UI & respond to the user with it!
 All communications from the bot to the user use ephemeral messages.

 The bot is designed to be run on a simple Linux server: just open a tool like `screen`, run `npm run start`, and you should be good to go!
-However, other approaches can also work well :)
+However, other approaches can also work well.
+Currently, the bot is being run on Hack Club's Heroku but on the past, it was run with the example (`screen`) mentioned above!

 A few other notes: